Emulate Delhi model in fight against COVID-19, Union Minister tells states

-There is an 84 percent recovery rate in Delhi.
+There is 84 per cent recovery rate in Delhi.
 All the states should emulate the Delhi model," he told reporters.
-The union minister visited the Telangana Institute of Medical Sciences and Research (TIMS), a 14-story building the sports complexatGachibowli which was transformed into a hospital.
+The union minister visited Telangana Institute of Medical Sciences and Research (TIMS), a 14-storey buildingat thesports complexatGachibowli which was transformed into a hospital.

-He requested asymptomatic patients to be in-home isolation and not to venture out to ensure the spread of the disease.
-The union minister urged the state government to provide incentives to coronavirus frontline warriors such as doctors, nurses, and other staff as a token of appreciation for their services and instill confidence.
+He requested asymptomatic patients to be in home isolation and not to venture out to ensure the spread of the disease.
+The union minister urged the state government to provide incentives to coronavirus frontline warriors such as doctors, nurses and other staff as a token of appreciation for their services and instil confidence.

 ALSO READ